csound-plugins/csound-plugins/src/semsys/doc/semsttsubmitarray.md

 The samples must be at **engine `sr`** (the rate at which Csound arrays/signals are produced); the WAV header records that rate so the model's decoder resamples correctly.

+Audio longer than the model window (~30 s for Whisper) is **segmented automatically**: the buffer is split into ≤30 s chunks — each cut snapped to the quietest point near the boundary so words are not clipped — every chunk is transcribed, and the texts are joined into a single result.
+One submit yields one combined transcription regardless of length.

 ## Syntax

 ```csound